moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 - 01 - Introduction to Google Cloud
 - 02 - Analyzing Large Datasets with BigQuery
 - 03 - Exploring your Public Dataset with SQL
+    >>> Lab 2: Explore your Ecommerce Dataset with SQL in Google BigQuery
 - 04 - Cleaning and Transforming your Data with Dataprep
 - 05 - Visualizing Insights and Creating Scheduled Queries